Lillifee/raspiCam/README.md

 RaspiCam is a react application to stream, take pictures or record videos from your raspberry pi camera over a web interface.
 The live stream is provided over a simple HTTP request and displayed by the brilliant [Broadway h264 player](https://github.com/mbebenita/Broadway).

-- **Simple**: mobile first designed user interface to provide a flawless user experience on the smartphone.
+- **Simple**: a mobile-first designed user interface to provide a flawless user experience on the smartphone.
-- **Lightweight**: raspicam uses the build in raspistill and raspivid to stream, capture and record videos.
+- **Lightweight**: raspiCam uses the build-in raspistill and raspivid to stream, capture and record videos.

 ## Hardware
 I'm using a **Raspberry PI Zero W** with a **Raspberry PI HQ camera**.